 This query pulls information from several tables to return a whole lot more data, including details like returns, net sales, and shipping.
 To keep it simple, let’s take a look at one row from that table to get a sense of what you’d see:

 Exploring this report can give you key insights into your business, from your average order size to how many returns you receive each month.

-Ready to try it yourself?
-Get started now with a 14-day free trial of Panoply.
+Ready to try Panoply?
+Get started now with a Free 21-Day Proof of Value.
 Setup only takes a few minutes and once your data is synced, you can pull your own Sales Over Time report right in Panoply!